Jim O’Briant, the founder, CEO & Administrator of

 And if that town had no listings, you had to know the name of nearby towns, and then look for them.

-The sensible solution seemed to be a map-based search engine, where RVers could search to see what was available within a reasonable radius of a given point.
+The sensible solution was a map-based search engine, where RVers could search to see what was available within a reasonable radius of a given point.

 So Jim partnered with Melanie Dumas, a Computer Scientist whom he met while she and his nephew were working together on the